What Does Featured Mean?

 The tote bag got 8 views in the last week.
 And the mask only got 2 views.

 So overall, the impact of being on the Found page for this particular artwork was not huge.

 I have uploaded 131 designs.

 I have 19 collections.

 I have made an artist’s margin of AU$1350.55.

 And I have 83 followers.

 Getting your artworks Featured by Redbubble is not easy.
 It has taken me over two years and over a hundred pieces of art to get to this milestone.
-And there's still the chance that this was a fluke.
-But maybe it really was an example of how perseverence and dedication can have positive results.
-So keep working on your Redbubble stores, making them the best they can be [perhaps consider doing a store audit].
-And good luck!
+And there’s still the chance that this was a fluke.
+But maybe it really was an example of how perseverance and dedication can have positive results.
+So keep working on your Redbubble stores, making them the best they can be Perhaps consider doing a store audit…

 I hope this is helpful for other artists who are curious what it takes to get featured on Redbubble.
 If there are any other articles you’d like to see about Redbubble, please leave a comment below!